jordansissel/sysadvent/2011/14/article.md

-# Write Your Resume In Markdown Already!
+# Day 14 - Write Your Resume in Markdown Already!

-This was written by [Phil Hollenback](http://www.twitter.com/philiph)
+This was written by [Phil Hollenback](http://www.twitter.com/philiph) ([www.hollenback.net](http://www.hollenback.net))
-([www.hollenback.net](http://www.hollenback.net))

 Like most of you, I hate dealing with my resume.
 That means I don't keep it as current as I should.
-Over the years I've kept my resume in all sorts of formats: straight text, nroff, TeX, etc.  I think I might have even handcrafted a postscript resume once.
+Over the years, I've kept my resume in all sorts of formats: straight text, nroff, TeX, etc.  I think I might have even handcrafted a postscript resume once.